Millimeter Wave FMCW radar for Foreign Object Debris (FOD) Detection

 ELVA-1 FOD radar is a long-range device with a 1000 m radius of operation.
 On the market, this range is one of the longest, allowing to use of 1 to 3 FOD radars for the runway.

-The world’s longest runways are the ones at Qamdo Bamda Airport in China (5,500 m) and Zhukovsky Airport, Moscow (5,400 m).
+The world’s longest runways are the ones at Qamdo Bamda Airport in China (5,500 m) and Zhukovsky Airport in Moscow (5,400 m).
 In such cases, 3x FOD radars will be required, similarly.

 FOD Radar Schematics

-Interface Converter consists of Ethernet switch and connects:
+Interface Converter consists of an Ethernet switch and connects:

 • Ethernet channel to FMCW radar by UDP protocol,

-• RS-485 to control unit of Positioner device.
+• RS-485 to control the unit of the Positioner device.

 FOD Radar Delivery Kit includes